Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018

 How we tested this website.

-The website was last tested on 28th, 29th and 30th April 2020.
+The website was last tested on 28th, 29th and 30th April 2020, with an update done 12th December 2020.
 The test was carried out by the Clerk.
 We used the WCAG2.1 level AA Primer published by the Uk Government as our checklist as well as testing using the wave accessibility testing website ( https://wave.webaim.org ).
 A copy of the results are shown as the end of this statement.

 We also do periodic checks using the Chrome Lighthouse accessibility checker.
 On the last check on 6th August 2020 the site achieved a rating of 96%